 Development Finance is a popular form of short-term finance used for property development and construction projects.
-It can fund the purchase of a plot of land with planning permission, or an existing building renovation.
-It can also be used to cover the associated costs of materials and labour for both residential and commercial developments.
+A development loan is typically used to fund the purchase of a plot of land, or an existing building with the purpose of developing in order to resell or rent.
+It can also be used to cover the actual construction costs including building materials and labour for both residential and commercial developments.

-Some lenders will allow borrowing of up to 100% of the build and labour costs.
+Many lenders will allow borrowing of up to 100% of the build and labour costs.

 How Much can I Borrow Using a Development Loan?

 - The current value of the land or existing property.